Hedge Funds Simplify Soft Dollar Management With New Software Tools

 IntegriDATA EAS gains new features to streamline soft dollar accounting

-NEW YORK, NY – December 13, 2018: IntegriDATA, a financial technology software vendor, today announced new tools to help hedge funds manage, allocate, and pay soft dollar expenses.
+NEW YORK, NEW YORK — IntegriDATA, a financial technology software vendor, today announced new tools to help hedge funds manage, allocate, and pay soft dollar expenses.
 The new soft dollar features are built into IntegriDATA’s Expense Allocation System (“EAS”) and are now available as an upgrade to IntegriDATA’s EAS clients, who collectively manage over $754 billion in assets.